Esri/arcgis-maps-sdk-toolkit-qt/uitools/examples/README.md

 ## Access token setup

-To run the application and use the tools, please have an [access token](http://links.esri.com/create-an-api-key) ready to to access the features.
+To run the application and use the tools, please have an [access token](http://links.esri.com/create-an-api-key) ready to access the features.

 You can set the access token in a number of ways: